learn-co-curriculum/react-hooks-event-handling/README.md

 ## Conclusion

-In React, you can add event listeners to elements in JSX by providing a `onEvent` attribute and passing a _callback function_ to be used as an event handler.
+In React, you can add event listeners to elements in JSX by providing an `onEvent` attribute and passing a _callback function_ to be used as an event handler.
 Some commonly used event listeners include `onClick`, `onChange`, and `onSubmit`.
 You can find a full list of supported events